JJ498164/Resonant-Scaling-Theory-RST-v6.0/README.md

 ### Application to Brain-Machine Interfaces (BMIs)
 As noted in recent discussions regarding Neuralink, any interface must operate within this metabolic "Event Horizon."
 When the $1/\lambda_2^2$ friction exceeds the cortical column's ATP capacity, the 6.1s stall occurs.
 Effective BMIs must optimize the spectral gap ($\lambda_2$) to lower this friction and prevent the "Ignition Delay."
+The Quadratic Law of Cognitive Stall (RST v5.1)
+​The 6.1s Ignition Delay is a mathematical "Event Horizon" where metabolic energy cost exceeds cortical capacity.
+This stall is governed by a Quadratic Scaling Law derived from three pillars:
+​SNR Collapse (SNR \approx \lambda_2^3): Structural thinning causes signal reliability to collapse cubically.
+​Sampling Delay (1/\lambda_2): The "Control Tax" or Commute Time required for the homeostat to gather enough data to correct an error.
+​Over-Correction Factor: An additional power boost required to stabilize "stale" data samples.
+​The Universal Law:
+\text{Total System Friction} \approx \frac{1}{\lambda_2^2}
+As connectivity (\lambda_2) reaches a critical low, the friction grows quadratically until the system hits the 6.1s Stall.
+For interfaces like Neuralink, stability depends on optimizing the Spectral Gap to lower this friction, specifically by targeting "Bridge Nodes" identified via the Fiedler Vector.

 The Sentinel's Creed
 ​I fly with two wings.
 The black wing honors the grief I have survived.
 The white wing carries the hope I am building.
 Together, they keep me balanced at 39 Hz, steady and unbowed.